kindsoft/kindeditor/README.md

+> KindEditor has not been maintained for a long time, and there will be no further upgrades in the future.
+You can try the new editor I have developed, [Lake (https://lakejs.org/)](https://lakejs.org/).
+Although it is quite different from KindEditor in many aspects, it might still meet your needs.

 ## What is KindEditor?

 KindEditor is a lightweight, Open Source(LGPL), cross browser, web based WYSIWYG HTML editor.
 KindEditor has the ability to convert standard textareas to rich text editing.